 Being a new parent is like being in NRE up to eleven

 Ever notice how most new parents think their baby is the most perfect, beautiful, intelligent creature ever to grace mankind, when all you see is a smelly, squalling, red-faced lump who has turned your brilliant love’s mind into a pile of goo?
 That infatuation with the kid perpetuates the human race, friend.
-The same chemicals that drive NRE are keeping those people from selling that baby to the Gypsies.
+The same chemicals that drive NRE are keeping those people from selling that baby up the river.

 Even new parents like to remember that they’re something besides food, cuddling and diaper-changing machines

 When The Prince and I had our son, we used to occasionally refer to ourselves as the baby’s keepers.
 Everyone was all excited to see the baby, but dammit, we were still intelligent adults who liked to debate politics and unscrew the inscrutable.
 But noo….
 Everyone wanted to get out the stuffed animals and make the baby laugh.
 Gah!

 If you’re not majorly into babies and are involved with a new parent, you can be someone who helps remind them that they’re more than baby keepers.
 Those intelligent conversations might have to be a bit more carefully scheduled, but they can still happen.
 Your loves will enjoy it, trust me.